CUITCHE/UITapLabel/README.md

 # UITapLabel
-A subclass of UILabel, support to response the specified text's clicked event.
+A subclass of UILabel, support to tap the specified text.

 # Use